AutomatedProcessImprovement/log-distance-measures/README.md

 Distance measure between two event logs with the same number of traces (_L1_ and _L2_) comparing the control-flow dimension (see "Camargo
 M, Dumas M, González-Rojas O. 2021.
 Discovering generative models from event logs: data-driven simulation vs deep learning.
 PeerJ Computer
-Science 7:e577 https://doi.org/10.7717/peerj-cs.577" for a detailed description of a similarity version of this metric).
+Science 7:e577 https://doi.org/10.7717/peerj-cs.577" for a detailed description of a similarity version of this measure).

 1. Transform each process trace of _L1_ and _L2_ to their corresponding activity sequence.
 2. Compute the Damerau-Levenshtein distance between each trace _i_ from _L1_ and each trace _j_ of _L2_, and normalize it by dividing by the